Titles and abstracts

 Moduli spaces of sheaves on (or stable objects in the derived category of) higher-dimensional varieties are badly behaved in many ways.
 In the case of cubic threefolds and fourfolds (and other Fano varieties), one can get rid of these pathologies by restricting ourselves to stable objects that lie in a certain semiorthogonal component of the derived category, called Kuznetsov category.
 I will also explain in examples how one can still study concrete geometry within this seemingly abstract setting.

 The underlying foundational results are the construction of stability conditions for the Kuznetsov category of cubic fourfolds (joint with Lahoz, Macri and Stellari), and the notion and construction of stability conditions in families of varieties (joint with Lahoz, Macri, Nuer, Stellari and Perry).

-- Christian Böhning (University of Warwick): Stable nonrationality of Q-Fano threefolds with anticanonical models of small codimension
+- Hans-Christian Graf v.
+Bothmer (Universität Hamburg): Stable nonrationality of Q-Fano threefolds with anticanonical models of small codimension

 This survey talk is based on joint work with Blomer and Salberger concerned with the Manin-Peyre predictions for the distribution of rational points on a certain cubic threefold.
 In particular we will discuss what analytic number theory is able to contribute to this area of research, and beyond.

 - Sebastiano Casalaina-Martin (University of Colorado): Geometry and topology of moduli spaces of cubic threefolds

 The moduli space of smooth cubic threefolds admits a natural GIT compactification.
 In this talk I will discuss several other birational models of the moduli space, the geometric relationship among the spaces, and the topology of the spaces.
 This is joint work with Samuel Grushevsky, Klaus Hulek, and Radu Laza.